AllisonSHill/CSharpLiveProject/BackEndStories/README.md

 # Back End Stories:

-Its tough writing spin to make me sound employable.
-I learned how to enter into an existing project and figure out how it worked, working backwards.
-I was intimidated by back end stories when I started the project, but I ended up having a really good time working through functions.
-Writing functions from scratch might be easier than refactoring.
+I worked on several back end stories, both creating functions and fixing bugs within existing functions.
+This was my first experience entering into an existing project and trying to work backwards to fix issues, but it didn't prove as difficult as I was expecting.
+I was able to accomplish quite a few back end stories in the short time I was working on the Management Portal project.
+I implemented a few new pages and forms, as well as handled quite a few bug fixes, and handled the refactoring of some previously messy functions.

 ### Table of Contents: